amfairley/toytribe/TESTING.md

 6. [Analytics](#analytics)

 ## Testing user stories
-The [user stores](/README.md#user-stories) have been a driving force for the development of this project.
+The [user stories](/README.md#user-stories) have been a driving force for the development of this project.
 Here, features are assigned to the user stories to show completion.
 More can be seen about the individual features [here](/DESIGN.md#features).
-This section is designed so at to confidently say that I have successfully met all of the criteria that I set out with to create a website that the target audience of parents and cares will find usable, intuitive, and that provides a unique purpose.
+This section is designed so as to confidently say that I have successfully met all of the criteria that I set out with to create a website that the target audience of parents and cares will find usable, intuitive, and that provides a unique purpose.

 **1: I want to be able to the tell the purpose of the website immediately**<br>
 This requirement is met by the site logo in the header and footer, the hero image and welcome text on the home page, and the page titles.